Rock Island, Illinois: Atomic CannonThe Atomic Cannon was designed to fire a nuclear warhead far enough to kill an enemy but spare the cannon crew.

 - Rodman Ave., Rock Island, IL

 - On an island between Rock Island, IL, and Davenport, IA.
-I-74 to the 7th Ave. exit in IL, just south of the river.
-Head west on 7th Ave. to 14th St. Turn right and go straight down the street, up the ramp, across the bridge to the island and Rock Island Arsenal (You'll need a picture ID to enter the Island).
+I-74 exit 2.
+Drive west on 7th Ave. to 14th St. Turn right and go straight down the street, up the ramp, across the 16th St. bridge to the island (You'll need a picture ID to enter the Island).
 You'll be on Rodman Ave.
 The cannon will be about a mile on your left, in Memorial Park.

 - Free.
 Show photo ID.

 - Worth a Detour

 There are two gates to the Rock Island Arsenal, which is an Army installation.
 The west gate, from the 24th Street bridge, was closed when we got there at the evening rush hour, after spending 25 minutes on the bridge to reach that point.
 I would recommend the east gate, which is reached via the 16th Street bridge.
 From that gate the cannon is a short drive, located on the left.[Wes, 09/19/2014]